 Key Features of Sukanya Samruddhi Yojana

-Sukanya Samruddhi Yojana (SSY) is a girl child prosperity scheme under the initiative taken by the Government of India (GOI) as a part of ‘Beti Bachao, Beti Padhao campaign.
+Sukanya Samruddhi Yojana (SSY) is a girl child prosperity scheme under the Government of India (GOI) initiative as a part of the ‘Beti Bachao, Beti Padhao campaign.
 Like ELSS, PPF, NSC, and Tax Saver FDs, Investments in Sukanya Samruddhi Yojana are eligible for a tax deduction under section 80C.

-- The girl child has to be below the age of 10 at the time of account opening.
+- The girl child has to be below the age of 10 at account opening.

 - Multiple Sukanya Samridhhi accounts cannot be opened for a single girl child.